The Deadliest Season: Cast

 In The Deadliest Season, Michael Moriarty plays the main character.
 Kevin Conway also starred in this film.
 Sully Boyar, Jill Eikenberry, Walter McGinn, Andrew Duggan, Paul D'Amato and Mason Adams also appeared on The Deadliest Season.
 Conway played the attorney who defended Mortiarty's character.
 Adams' appearance as the team owner in the film helped land him a role in Lou Grant.

 The film was written by Ernest Kinoy, who had already written several television dramas by that time.
 It was directed by Robert Markowitz, and produced by Titus Productions.
 Meryl Streep made her television debut.
 She also made her film debut role for Julia in the same year.
 Streep, playing Moriarty's wife, received fifth billing in what was her first role.

+Reception

+John J. O'Connor of The New York Times praised the film as "an exceptionally impressive production."
+He complimented Moriarty for bringing "an incredible range of shading and sensitivity to his portrayal of the well‐meaning but confused athlete," Conway for being "admirably forceful, carefully avoiding cheap sentiment" and film editor Stephen A. Rotter and cinematographer Alan Metzger for having "captured the essence of their hockey sequences with stunning fidelity."

 Airing

 The Deadliest Season was a 98-minute-long courtroom and sports drama made-for-TV movie that originally aired in the United States on CBS in 1977.
 In Canada, the movie aired in August 1979 on CBC.
-In Australia, the film first aired in November 1980, and later aired on March 23, 1982 on ATN7.
+In Australia, the film first aired in November 1980, and later aired on March 23, 1982, on ATN7.
 In 1984, it reran in New York on Channel 2.
 It re-ran on television in Alaska in November 1986.